andyatkinson/rideshare/README.md

 [![CircleCI](https://circleci.com/gh/andyatkinson/rideshare.svg?style=svg)](https://circleci.com/gh/andyatkinson/rideshare)

-# Rideshare

-Rideshare is a Rails *API-only* app that implements a portion of a fictional Ridesharing service.

 # High Performance PostgreSQL for Rails

 Rideshare is the Rails application for the book: [High Performance PostgreSQL for Rails](https://pgrailsbook.com).